 Getting Benioff to invest in your company isn’t easy.
-Startups in Silicon Valley are vying for the unicorn status.
+Startups in Silicon Valley are vying for unicorn status.
 This is exactly what Benioff doesn’t like.
-Speaking to Business Insider about 3 years ago, he said he would never invest in companies that want to be seen as unicorns and billion dollar companies before the market has validated them.
+Speaking to Business Insider about 3 years ago, he said he would never invest in companies that want to be seen as unicorns and billion-dollar companies before the market has validated them.

 How do you validate your billion-dollar status as a startup?
 You get an IPO and let the market see your value.
 He advises startups to shun companies and investors chasing the unicorn status.
 He has demonstrated this concept using a startup known as Fitbit for which he was an early investor before it launched its IPO later on.

 “There is no reason for these companies who claim to be worth billions of dollars to stay private.
 They need to get out on the market, run their companies with the right level of governance, and let the market rationalize these valuations.” ~ Marc Benioff

 Through Salesforce Ventures, Benioff invested in Dropbox, Evernote, and DocuSign long before they were billion-dollar companies.
 He insists that valuations should be factual and realistic, and that there is no problem with not being a unicorn.

 Startup founders and investors have argued that staying private allows you to run your business in the direction you would like it to go without focusing on making more money for shareholders.
 However, Benioff disagrees.
 He has not had a problem making money for shareholders.
-Making money should go hand in hand with the direction of a profitable company.
+Making money should go hand in hand with the strategy for a profitable company.